Care and Wellness

 To sign up to take the test call the Counseling Center during our office hours (9am-2pm) or email us at firstname.lastname@example.org.

 Our Fitness Center is located in the Aldeen building.
-The center has a free weights section, including kettlebells and medicine balls, a variety of cardio machines, and a studio for group use.
+The center has a variety of cardio and weight machines, a free weights section, and a studio for group use.

 The center is open to all students, staff, and faculty, as well as their family members.
 Please be prepared to present a TIU ID number to use the facilities.